Maxentr/pomodoro-bot/README.md

 ## TODO

-- Refactor the code to make it more readable
+- [x] Refactor the code to make it more readable (add TypeScript and prettier)
+- [ ] Lock the pomodoro session to user who started it (or allow all users in the channel to interact with it) ?